rovelstars/reejs-old/reewrite/reetoolkit/README.md

 ```sh
 ./reejs install
 ```
-^ Installs reejs to the current folder
+^ Installs required files for reejs to the current folder

 ```sh
 ./reejs get